This Is What Whales Are Betting On NetEase - Benzinga

-A whale with a lot of money to spend has taken a noticeably bullish stance on NetEase.
+Someone with a lot of money to spend has taken a bearish stance on NetEase NTES.

-Looking at options history for NetEase NTES we detected 11 strange trades.

 What's The Price Target?